NVSWCD Frequently Asked Questions

 If a piece of land has not been mapped for soils, how should a builder identify the soils in the site development plan?

 In unmapped areas or for parcels where soil types cannot be definitively extrapolated from adjacent mapped parcels, the builder must have a soil scientist visit the site to map the soils on the property before building can commence.
-The Permit Office, 703-324-1555, TTY 711, on the second floor of the Herrity Building has a list of certified soil scientists for hire.
+A list of certified soil scientists may be obtained from the Northern Virginia Soil and Water Conservation District by phone 703-324-1460, TTY 711, or by Email.
 A 2001 Letter to Industry explains when geotechnical reports are required for submission.

 What can a typical homeowner do to improve the health of streams?